harveyjavier/cv-harveyjavier/README.md

 * A casual arcade game for Android with blockchain rewards system for its top players in the leaderboard.
 * Platform: Android
 * Available on Google Play: [srk.sh/slicer](https://srk.sh/slicer)
-* Employer: SparkPoint Technologies Inc.
+* Affiliate: SparkPoint Technologies Inc.
 * Deployed on 2020

 ### COVID19 Analytics App